-To breakdown these ideas, Titchener used a form of self-analysis called introspection.
+To break down these ideas, Titchener used a form of self-analysis called introspection.
 An example of this is showing participants a picture of a table.
-The participant would not say it is a table but would rather describe the table such as it color, shape, size, etc. These descriptions of the table were the ideas associated with it.
+The participant would not say it is a table but would rather describe the table such as its color, shape, size, etc. These descriptions of the table were the ideas associated with it.

 This approach to experimental research was groundbreaking during its time but had problems.
 It was difficult for people to ignore the literal meaning of the images they say.
 Structuralists also struggle with explaining the meaning behind the associations they found.
 As such, this approach fell out of use.

-The functionalist viewed was influence by Darwin’s ideas of evolution.
+The functionalist view was influenced by Darwin’s ideas of evolution.
 They focused specifically on the mind’s adaptability for survival.
 As such, this school of thought was a product of its times.

 The decline of functionalism was due to its lack of focus.
 Since it was a holistic view, it was hard to see what they were focusing on in regards to the mind.
 Any school of thought the studies everything eventually leads to understanding nothing.